onechiporenko/lair/README.md

 Here factory name is set as a `name` in the hash passed to the `Factory.create`, so `registerFactory` need only one parameter in this case.
 Providing `name` directly to the `Factory.create` is more preferable way that passing it to the `registerFactory`.

 Records of different types may be linked one to another.
 There is a special way to describe such links.
 It's called 'relationships'.
 Let's say we have two factories for units and squads.
-One unit may be in the in the one squad and any squad may contain many units (typical one-to-many or many-to-one relationships):
+One unit may be in the one squad and any squad may contain many units (typical one-to-many or many-to-one relationships):

 ```javascript
 const unit = Factory.create({